rollyourown-xyz/ryo-host/README.md

 ## Summary

-This project uses [Ansible](https://www.ansible.com/) to deploy the software and configuration needed for a [rollyourown.xyz host server](https://rollyourown.xyz/rollyourown/how_to_use/host_server/).
+This project uses [Ansible](https://www.ansible.com/) to deploy the software and configuration needed for a [rollyourown host server](https://rollyourown.xyz/rollyourown/how_to_use/host_server/).

 ## How to Use

-A detailed description of how to use a rollyourown.xyz project to deploy and maintain an open source solution can be found [on the rollyourown.xyz website](https://rollyourown.xyz/rollyourown/how_to_use/).
+A detailed description of how to use a rollyourown project to deploy and maintain an open source solution can be found [on the rollyourown website](https://rollyourown.xyz/rollyourown/how_to_use/).

-Before deploying a host server, a [rollyourown.xyz control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/) must be set up first.
+Before deploying a host server, a [rollyourown control node](https://rollyourown.xyz/rollyourown/how_to_use/control_node/) must be set up first.
 A host server is controlled by a control node via a secure [wireguard](https://www.wireguard.com/) tunnel.

 In summary, after setting up a control node then deploy a host server as follows: